akvaplan-niva/fvtools/README.md

 # General idea
-These scrips have been developed to emulate the workflow from fvcom_toolbox/fvtools in MATLAB

-`We always`:
+`We always (or at least most of the time)`:
-- Prepare our mesh in SMS, where we write a `.2dm` file with a nodestring on the outer boundaries
+- Prepare our mesh in SMS, where we make a `.2dm` file with nodestring(s) on the outer boundaries
-- Use high-resolution bathymetry datasets downloaded from Kartverket with approval from the Norwegian Navy.
+- Use high-resolution bathymetry datasets downloaded from Kartverket.
 - Use atmospheric forcing from the AROME configuration "MetCoOp" which is accessible on thredds.met.no

-`We most of the time`:
 - Work in Norway, where input data are most easilly accessible in `UTM33W` coordinates
 - Nest into existing `FVCOM` experiments using files stored on `Betzy` or on `Stokes`

 `We sometimes`:
-- Nest into larger domain ROMS models operated by the met office
+- Nest into larger domain ROMS models operated by the MET office.
+Either;
-  - `NorKyst800` is an 800 m ROMS model configured for near-coast modelling.
+  - `NorKyst800`, an 800 m ROMS model configured for near-coast modelling.
-  - `NorShelf2.5km` is an 2500 m resolution data assimilated ROMS model configured for shelf modelling.
+  - `NorShelf2.5km`, an 2.5 km resolution data assimilated ROMS model configured for shelf modelling.

-All standard scripts can be called via the `main` function, which will create input/forcing files following a standardized setup:
+`Quick summary of a typical setup`:

+All scripts are called via `main` function.
+To run FVCOM, you need to build grid-information files, create river forcing, write open boundary forcing and atmospheric forcing;
-- `fvtools.pre_pro.BuildCase.main`
+- `grid information: fvtools.pre_pro.BuildCase.main`
   - Quality controls the mesh (not complete, some rare cases such as nodes connected to two boundaries will not be detected yet)
   - Smooths raw bathymetry to desired `rx0` value (i.e. following MetOffice ROMS routines)
   - Returns estimate of necessary CFL criteria